 The Tugboat’s 7″ kicktail is quite generous allowing for kick turns and kick/flip tricks.
 The 4″ upturned nose is big enough to let you do some nice manuals and nose rides, and comes in very handy in a bowl.

-The deck’s stiffness complement the kicks to make the Tugboat a capable freestyle/street/tricks board, while staying true to its street commuting goals (see trucks and wheels sections).
+The deck’s stiffness complements the kicks to make the Tugboat a capable freestyle/street/tricks board, while staying true to its street commuting goals (see trucks and wheels sections).

 As you can see in the above picture, the board has a nice medium radial concave (0.5′) with slightly uplifted rails, keeping your feet reasonably locked-in for comfortable speed (e.g. downhill).
 The concave, however, is not so deep as to keep your feet to move around freely when cruising and freestyling.